gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

 New Versions: Almost 10 years has passed since RFC 6083 was written, and significant evolution has happened in the area of DTLS and security algorithms.
-Thus DTLS 1.3 is the newest version of DTLS and also the SHA-1 HMAC algorithm of RFC 4895 is getting towards the end of usefulness.
+Thus, DTLS 1.3 is the newest version of DTLS and also the SHA-1 HMAC algorithm of RFC 4895 is getting towards the end of usefulness.
 Use of DTLS 1.3 with long lived associations require parallel DTLS connections.
 Thus, this document mandates usage of relevant versions and algorithms.

-Allowing DTLS Messages on any stream: RFC6083 requires DTLS messages that are not user message data to sent on stream 0 and that this stream is used with in-order delivery.
+Allowing DTLS Messages on any stream: RFC6083 requires DTLS messages that are not user message data to be sent on stream 0 and that this stream is used with in-order delivery.
 That can actually limit the applications that can use DTLS/SCTP.
 In addition with DTLS 1.3 encrypting the actual message type it is anyway not available.